DinoChiesa/Edge-OAuthV2-PKCE-Proxy/README.md

 # OAuth Token-granting Proxy for 3-legged (Authorization code) flow with PKCE

 This is an API Proxy that implements the OAuth2.0 3-legged (authorization code) flow, with PKCE ([RFC 7636](https://tools.ietf.org/html/rfc7636)), which itself is an extension of the OAuthV2 spec ([RFC 6749](https://tools.ietf.org/html/rfc6749)).

 With the authorization code grant, both the user and the app credentials get verified.
-In the Apigee Edge model, there is an external Identity Provider that authenticates the user credentials, and Apigee Edge itself authenticates the application (client) credentials.
+In the Apigee model, there is an external Identity Provider that authenticates the user credentials, and Apigee  itself authenticates the application (client) credentials.

 User authentication obviously requires a login-and-consent user experience.